antimof/UxPlay/README.md

 claim to be such an old AppleTV model.)

 # ChangeLog
-1.44 2021-12-13   Omit hash of aeskey with ecdh_secret if sourceVersion <= 280.33 (this supports AirMyPC);
+1.44 2021-12-13   Omit hash of aeskey with ecdh_secret (his supports AirMyPC), or use unhashed key for audio, hashed key
+                  for video (this supports iO 9 and iOS 10 clients reporting sourceVersion < 330 );
-                  internal rearrangement  of where this hash is done.
+                  make internal rearrangement of where this hash is done.
 Replace decodebin by h264-specific elements in the GStreamer video pipeline.
 Fully report initial communications between client and server in -d debug mode.